Worsening inflation will pressure Fed to keep raising rates

 As the elections near, Americans are increasingly taking a dim view of their finances, according to a new poll by The Associated Press-NORC Center for Public Affairs Research.
 Roughly 46% of people now describe their personal financial situation as poor, up from 37% in March.
 That sizable drop contrasts with the mostly steady readings that had lasted through the pandemic.

-The September inflation numbers aren’t likely to change the Fed’s plans to keep hiking rates aggressively in an effort to wrest inflation under control.
-The Fed has boosted its key short-term rate by 3 percentage points since March, the fastest pace of hikes since the early 1980s.
+The September inflation numbers essentially guarantee that the Fed will raise its key short-term rate by three-quarters of a point for a fourth straight time when it next meets in early November.
+The Fed has already raised its key short-term rate by 3 percentage points since March, the fastest pace of hikes since the early 1980s.
 Those increases are intended to raise borrowing costs for mortgages, auto loans and business loans and cool inflation by slowing the economy.

-Minutes from the Fed’s most recent meeting in late September showed that many policymakers have yet to see any progress in their fight against inflation.
-The officials projected that they would raise their benchmark rate by an additional 1.25 percentage points over their next two meetings in November and December.
-Doing so would put the Fed’s key rate at its highest level in 14 years.
+At their last meeting in late September, Fed officials had projected that by early next year, they would raise their key rate to roughly 4.5%, which would be the highest level in 14 years.
+Some economists now predict that the Fed will have to boost rates even higher to defeat what appears to be an entrenched bout of inflation.
+The risk is that such higher borrowing costs would push the economy into recession.

-Along with lower gas prices, economists expect the prices of used cars to reduce or at least restrain inflation in the coming months.
-Wholesale used car prices have dropped for most of this year, though the declines have yet to show up in consumer inflation data.
-(Used vehicle prices had soared in 2021 after factory shutdowns and supply chain shortages reduced production.)
+Fed policymakers said at the September meeting that inflation was “showing little sign so far of abating,” according to minutes from the Fed’s most recent meeting.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.